top of page

 Cornell Astronomical Society President Gillis Lowry

-Cornell Astronomical Society President Gillis Lowry will provide a lighthearted overview of late Cornell Professor Carl Sagan's life to honor his 89th birthday!
-Register here if attending in-person: https://cglink.me/2ee/r2252295
+Cornell Astronomical Society President Gillis Lowry provides a lighthearted overview of late Cornell Professor Carl Sagan's life to honor his 89th birthday!

 Robert Purcell Community Center Room 218